LAST updated 2nd November 2017

 Check out the detailed information shown on the Competition page.

-And if you are a social player please seriously consider asking your club if you can become a registered BV Member – it is very easy to get an injury that could cost you much more than the $40.00 annual BV registration.
+And if you are a social player please seriously consider asking your club if you can become a registered BV Member – it is very easy to get an injury that could cost you much more than the amount Central collects from you to pay what BV charges them.